 I do like quirky bars in London!
 So when I heard about a cocktail bar based on Breaking Bad and liquid nitrogen cocktails I was in.
 I wasn’t the biggest Breaking Bad fan but I had watched enough episodes that I got the gist of the storyline.
 So I headed to east London to visit ABQ London.
+ABQ also have another fantastic bar that I have visited – read all about their WW2 bar The Bletchley Here.

 Embarrassingly we did have a challenging time finding ABQ London – due to the fact we totally missed that it was in a bus/Winnebago as per the meth lab in the show!
 We walked past it and had to ask – and then realised we were right in front of it and so much less hip than we might have thought!
-I have put where we had dinner before hand below but in the area, with the bus, there is a food truck doing Italian so you can grab something there.
+I have put where we had dinner beforehand below but in the area, with the bus, there is a food truck doing Italian so you can grab something there.
 No food on the bus!

-Our ABQ London host came out to great us in character – lots of high fives, drug references etc. We got into the bus and had yellow boiler suits waiting for all of us.
+Our ABQ London host came out to greet us in character – lots of high fives, drug references etc. We got into the bus and had yellow boiler suits waiting for all of us.
 They are not the easiest things to get on and the fabric is far from breathable but it is essential to put them on for the total experience!
 You can also then get shots taken with various masks etc.

 There is a glowing mural of Walter at the end of the bus which is well worth a photo.